WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 * **Air chamber** - Air environment which overrides other physical environments with air environment.

 <Note type="warning">
-Important: Legacy SMBX Engine and SMBX2 support only two types of physical environments: Water and Quicksand.
+Important: Legacy SMBX Engine, TheXTech, and SMBX2 has the support for only two types of physical environments: Water and Quicksand.
 SMBX 1.3 and SMBX2 doesn't support other physical environment types.
-Only PGE Engine and SMBX-38A.
+Only Moondust Engine and SMBX-38A.
 </Note>

 Because the Physical environment zone is a sizable element, the placing process is going by rectangle drawing.
 To place them, you need to select on toolbar one of two icons: